Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 - **Platform-Specific:** The native approach is limited to Android.

-- **HLS only:** The integration is currently limeted to HLS and doesn't support MPEG-DASH streams.
+- **HLS only:** The integration is currently limited to HLS and doesn't support MPEG-DASH streams.

 **Note:** The library is in active development, so the API and features might be changed by the time.